cheng-zhongliang/event/README.md

 <br>
 </p>

-`unicorn` is a simple network event notification library for Go.
+`unicorn` is a network I/O event notification library for Go.

-`unicorn` is standard reactor architecture.
+`unicorn` adopts reactor architecture.

 `unicorn` supports epoll on Linux ~~and kqueue on Unix~~.

 *Note: Unicorn is more suitable for beginners who want to learn I/O multiplexing.*

+*Note: All development is done on a Raspberry Pi 4B*

 ## Features

 - Simple API
 - Standard reactor architecture
 - Low memory usage
+- Cross-platform